Joe Martin (orangutan): 1918: Influenza epidemic, and night-watchman incident

-1919: Escapes, and Al Santell incident
+1919: Escapes and Al Santell incident

 Business-wise, in 1919, when other film companies wanted to use him, Joe Martin's rental rate was said to be $100 a day.
 Universal thought he was worth $7,000 to $10,000.
 On the personal-life front, he had the frequent company of a small monkey called Skipper, and was said to "get along alright" with children, kittens, and lion cubs.
-An advertisement in a Canadian newspaper for Universal's two-reeler Jazz Monkey included a humorous essay about Joe Martin's diet; if taken as documentary, Joe Martin seemingly consumed a vegetarian diet of carrots, turnips, onions, corn on the ears, alligator pears, "root beer, ice-cream soda, coco-cola, or malted milk, to any extent a friend is able to buy," and "tobacco in moderation, preferring the smokeless variety."
-(A slightly later report said that Joe Martin's diet usually consisted of vegetables and a mixture of malted milk and warm water, sometimes supplemented with eggs "to give it more body and flavor."
-Sunday was a day of fasting for the zoo, followed by a richer meal than usual on Monday morning.)
+An advertisement in a Canadian newspaper for Universal's two-reeler Jazz Monkey included a humorous essay about Joe Martin's diet which stated that Joe Martin consumed a vegetarian diet of carrots, turnips, onions, corn on the ears, alligator pears, "root beer, ice-cream soda, coco-cola, or malted milk, to any extent a friend is able to buy," and "tobacco in moderation, preferring the smokeless variety."
+A later report said that Joe Martin's diet usually consisted of vegetables and a mixture of malted milk and warm water, sometimes supplemented with eggs "to give it more body and flavor."
+Sunday was a day of fasting for the zoo, followed by a richer meal than usual on Monday morning.

 In June, Universal bought a full-page ad in Wid's Filmdom for an open letter to the industry.
-The letter, signed by Universal's founding mogul, Carl Laemmle himself, called Joe Martin "the only guaranteed star on the screen" and stated:
+The letter, signed by Universal's founding mogul, Carl Laemmle, called Joe Martin "the only guaranteed star on the screen" and stated:

-A couple of months later, an in-house magazine advertisement for the Joe Martin franchise, written in the first-person Joe Martin point-of-view style of the "Joe Martin Soliloquizes" ad series, reported an anecdote from the filming of Jazz Monkey.
-In a scene where Joe Martin was due to confront the lion endangering the heroine, "I was afraid the gun wouldn't go off (property men are merely human) so I gave it an affectionate kiss just before I pulled the trigger and said in an offhand sort of way, 'Sweet baby don't fail me now!'...Well, sir, darn if the title writer didn't swipe the whole line, word for word, exactly as I said it...I wasn't even trying to be funny, yet they laughed."
+A couple of months later, Universal published an anecdote about the filming of Jazz Monkey in the "Joe Martin Soliloquizes" ad series, which was written from Joe Martin's point of view.
+In a scene where Joe Martin was due to confront the lion endangering the heroine, the ad read, "I was afraid the gun wouldn't go off (property men are merely human) so I gave it an affectionate kiss just before I pulled the trigger and said in an offhand sort of way, 'Sweet baby don't fail me now!'...Well, sir, darn if the title writer didn't swipe the whole line, word for word, exactly as I said it...I wasn't even trying to be funny, yet they laughed."